Federal Jury Finds Conspirators Guilty Of Embezzling Hundreds Of Thousands Of Dollars From Higher Education Institution

 Tampa, Florida – United States Attorney Maria Chapa Lopez announces the unsealing of a criminal complaint charging Keith William Nicoletta (48, Dade City) with bank fraud and illegal monetary transactions.
 Nicoletta was arrested earlier this week.
 If convicted, he faces a maximum penalty of 40 years in federal prison.

-According to the complaint, in or about May 2020, Nicoletta fraudulently secured more than $1.9 million in emergency funds associated with a Paycheck Protection Program (“PPP”) loan.
+According to the, in or about May 2020, Nicoletta fraudulently secured more than $1.9 million in emergency funds associated with a Paycheck Protection Program (“PPP”) loan.

 The Coronavirus Aid, Relief, and Economic Security (“CARES”) Act is a federal law enacted March 2020.
 It is designed to provide emergency financial assistance to millions of Americans who are suffering the economic effects resulting from the COVID-19 pandemic.
 One source of relief provided by the CARES Act is the authorization of up to $349 billion in potentially forgivable loans to small businesses for job retention and certain other expenses through the PPP.
 In April 2020, Congress authorized over $300 billion in additional PPP funding.